-As at 30 June 2015, the economic and political situation in Greece, as described in note 2, contributed to the financial markets' increased volatility and instigated a sharp drop in the market prices of Greek securities, affecting accordingly, the relevant market variables used as inputs in the valuation techniques applied by the Group, e.g. credit spreads, implied volatilities.
+In the second quarter of 2015, the economic and political situation in Greece, as described in note 2, contributed to the financial markets' increased volatility and instigated a sharp drop in the market prices of Greek securities, affecting accordingly, the relevant market variables used as inputs in the valuation techniques applied by the Group, e.g. credit spreads, implied volatilities.

-Additionally, the bank holiday and the imposition of capital controls on 28 June 2015 forced the closing of the Electronic Secondary Securities Market (HDAT) and the Athens Stock Exchange until 3 August 2015 that are presumed by the Group as the principal markets for Greek government securities and Greek listed shares, respectively.
+Additionally, the bank holiday and the imposition of capital controls on 28 June 2015 forced the temporary closing of the Electronic Secondary Securities Market (HDAT) and the Athens Stock Exchange until 3 August 2015 that are presumed by the Group as the principal markets for Greek government securities and Greek listed shares, respectively.